fiveoceans-dev/pokernft/docs/game-states.md

 - **Entry**: Winners resolved.
 - **Actions**: Chips are distributed, rake is applied, remainder chips from split pots are awarded clockwise from the button and pots cleared.
 Players reduced to zero chips are marked **SITTING_OUT** or removed when re-buy is disallowed.
+ - **Actions**: Chips are distributed, rake is applied, remainder chips from split pots are awarded clockwise from the button and pots cleared.
+Players reduced to zero chips are marked **SITTING_OUT** or flagged **LEAVING** when re-buy is disallowed.
 - **Exit**: Stacks updated and pots emptied.
 - **Edge Cases**: Transfer failures pause the table until resolved.